 Communication is key

-When breaking the news of holiday tradition changes to family, Ethier encourages open dialogue and honest communication.
+Made the decision to be a holiday rebel?
+When breaking the news about breaking tradition during the holiday season, Ethier encourages open dialogue and honest communication.

 “If your family has a basic principle of honesty, you can work through this,” she says.
 “Yes, people may be hurt.
 Yes, sometimes it does get heated.
 My advice is to be assertive without being aggressive – and without ignoring the issue.”

-When Copera broke the news to her mom and stepfather about Thanksgiving last year, she explained the rationale very clearly.
+When Copera broke the news to her mom and stepfather about Thanksgiving, she explained the rationale very clearly.